petros-tinkers/petros-tinkers.github.io/_projects/coil-winder.md

 ## The issue:

-I wanted to wind the spring safely and quickly.
+I wanted to wind the seatbelt spring safely and quickly.

 ## V1: